wickerx/cicd-pipeline-train-schedule-jenkins/README.md

 # cicd-pipeline-train-schedule-jenkins

 This is a simple train schedule app written using nodejs.
-It is intended to be used as a sample application for a series of hands-on learning activities. teste. mais um teste
+It is intended to be used as a sample application for a series of hands-on learning activities.

-- adicionado teste com jenkins local - com centos - tive que instalar varias ferramentas como git e gradle!
+- adicionado teste com jenkins local - ISTO É UM TESTE!

 ## Running the app